gmarin13/MIAMI/doc/README.txt

 As before, you can alter the output file names using any combination of the following options:
--o <output_prefix>: it will use the specified prefix instead of the
+-o <output_prefix>: use the specified prefix instead of the executable name.
-                    executable name.
--no_pid  : it will not append the process pid to the output name -no_mpi_rank : it will not append the mpi rank to the output name
+-no_pid  : do not append the process pid to the output file names -no_mpi_rank : do not append the mpi rank to the output file names

-The ISPASS'08 paper "Pinpointing and Exploiting Opportunities for Enhancing Data Reuse" provides some insight into the concept of data reuse patterns and on how to interpret them.
+The ISPASS'08 paper "Pinpointing and Exploiting Opportunities for Enhancing Data Reuse" provides some insight into the concept of data reuse patterns and how to interpret them.
 The newer ISPASS'14 paper reinforces some of those insights.

 **